 Enjoy a 90-minute cruise around the bay on a catamaran.
 On this cruise, you will see some of SF's top attractions including the Golden Gate Bridge, Sausalito, and Alcatraz Island.
 Choose from three departure times on the Fourth of July: 11am, 1pm, and 3pm.
 Snacks, beer, wine, and soft drinks are available for purchase on board.

 Celebrate Independence weekend with the American past time - baseball!
-The Oakland A's host the Seattle Mariners this weekend at the Oakland Coliseum.
-You can catch a game on Thursday, Friday, Saturday or Sunday.
+The SF Giants host the Colorado Rockies on Monday at AT&T Park.

 Spend some time exploring the Aquarium of the Bay on Pier 39.
 This interesting aquarium gives you the chance to check out all of the colorful plants and animals that live in the SF Bay.
 You will see jelly fish, star fish, and a couple of the small sharks as you walk through the tunnel tank.
 There are also some great hands on exhibits.
 The aquarium is open from 9am to 8pm on Fourth of July.